-After spending thirty minutes (or more) on our eye makeup, the last thing we want is for it to run down our face.
+After spending 30 minutes (or more) on our eye makeup, the last thing we want is for it to run down our face.
 To ensure that our smokey eye doesn't become a smudgy one, we look to budge-proof eye makeup products, namely waterproof mascara, as it almost always ensures a mess-free makeup situation.
-But, alas, at the end of the night. the clingy ink has got to come off (easier said than done, right?).
-To learn just how to remove waterproof mascara without scrubbing, rubbing, or pulling out lashes, we reached out to a few makeup artists for their expertise on the matter.
+But, alas, at the end of the night, the clingy ink has got to come off (easier said than done, right?).
+To learn just how to remove waterproof mascara without scrubbing, rubbing, or pulling out lashes, we reached out to a celebrity makeup artist for her expertise on the matter.

 1. Apply A Base Coat

 Honey Artist makeup artist Suzy Gerstein's go-to trick for easy mascara removal starts with the application.
 Before applying waterproof mascara, Gerstein says to protect your lashes with a base coat of regular mascara.
 Once applied, she says to go over your base coat with waterproof mascara for longer, smudge-proof wear.

 2. Use a Good Remover

 The key to taking off eye makeup is a good remover.
 We love this Smashbox formula because there's no rough tugging required.
 Simply apply the solution to a cotton pad, hold for a few seconds over your lashes and voilà!
 You'll wipe away to an ink-free flutter.
 It wipes away hard-to-remove makeup, while also hydrating the delicate eye area and promoting healthier lashes.
 However, if you are removing your makeup as a means to change beauty looks, Gerstein's go-to is the NARS Gentle Oil-Free Eye Makeup Remover ($25), as it doesn't leave behind a residue of any kind.

 3. Soak Cotton Pads